Clinical Skills Diagnostic Laboratory

 CMCC has four Gaumard Manikins as part of the Clinical Skills Diagnostic Laboratory.
-Hal, Suzie, Howard and Sally are programmed simulated patients, capable of demonstrating a range of conditions and responding to treatment.
-They are audio capable and have been set up by CMCC in such a way that student-manikin interactions can be recorded for appropriate feedback and future learning, using the WebSP audiovisual system.
+Hal, Suzie, Harold and Sally are programmed simulated patients, capable of demonstrating a range of conditions and responding to treatment.
+They are audio capable and have been set up by CMCC in such a way that student-manikin interactions can be recorded for appropriate feedback and future learning, using the METI Learning Space audiovisual system.

 These simulated patients are currently used in a number of scenarios created to help students respond to various health-related situations, including emergencies such as cardiac arrest.
 CMCC is the first chiropractic program in North America to use and incorporate this technology into its curriculum.

-Our Gaumard Manikins, models Hal and Suzie are capable of a range of functions including the capability of emulating vital signs, pupillary changes and treatment responses.
-Embedded microphones and speakers make it possible for simulation facilitators to give them a voice, making clinical scenarios more realistic for the those charged with assessment and care.
+Our Gaumard Manikins are capable of a range of functions including the capability of emulating vital signs, pupillary changes and treatment responses.
+Embedded microphones and speakers make it possible for simulation facilitators to give them a voice, making clinical scenarios more realistic for those charged with assessment and care.
 Below is a photo of Hal and Suzie in a real life situation.